 10. BULLTOOLS 3/8-inch Drive Dual-Direction Click Torque Wrench

-We loved all the accessories that came with the BULLTOOLS and were excited about trying it out.
-At first, we found it to be quite accurate if a little heavy (3.94 pounds), and the 90 tooth ratchet head allowed us to work it tight areas, but after a few bolts at the higher range, the tool just fell apart in our hands.
+We loved all the accessories that came with the BULLTOOLS and were excited about trying them out.
+At first, we found it quite accurate if a little heavy (3.94 pounds), and the 90-tooth ratchet head allowed us to work it in tight areas, but after a few bolts at the higher range, the tool just fell apart in our hands.
 In the first model, the handle broke, and in the second, we could no longer adjust the torque.
 In both cases, the damage happened well below the 100-ft/lb. limit.

-Let’s look at some of the most important things to look at when choosing a ⅜-inch torque wrench.
+Let’s look at some of the most important factors to consider when choosing a ⅜-inch torque wrench.

 Quick Look at Measurements

-All the ⅜-inch torque wrenches on our list measure torque in one of four ways, foot-pounds, inch-pounds, and Newton-meter, and Newton-centimeter.
+All the ⅜-inch torque wrenches on our list measure torque in one of four ways: foot-pounds, inch-pounds, Newton-meters, and Newton-centimeters.
 A foot-pound is a measure of how much energy is required to move one pound one foot, and the other measurements work the same way.